inery-blockchain/inery-testnet-faucet-tasks/setanarab/README.md

 You can try my application : https://inery-dun.vercel.app

-## Change directory to cahyadi and install dependency
+## Change directory to setanarab and install dependency

 ```bash
 cd setanarab/